Calibrate Distant-view Camera for P2/P2S

 Step 2: Set up materials

-2. Place 2 acrylic sheets on the slats and attach 3 sheets of A4 paper on the acrylics.
+2. Place 2 acrylic sheets on the slats and attach 3 sheets of A4 paper to the acrylics.

 Step 3: Begin calibration